-The field experiment was carried out during the summer season of the year 2022 on plot no. 6, of Pulse Research Station, Navsari Agricultural University, Navsari, Gujarat.
+The field experiment was carried out during the summer season of 2022 on plot no. 6 at the Pulse Research Station, Navsari Agricultural University, Navsari, Gujarat.
 Geographically, the experimental field is located at 20° 93’ N Latitude, 72° 89’ S Longitude and has an altitude of 10 m above mean sea level.
 The area where the experiment was conducted comes in tropical, warm and humid climatic condition.
-The area is located under South Gujarat Heavy Rainfall Zone I, AES – III and receives average annual rainfall of 1600 mm entirely from south–west monsoon currents.
-The meteorological data of important weekly weather parameters like the maximum and minimum temperature, relative humidity, bright sunshine hours and rainfall during experimental period (February to May 2022) obtained from meteorological observatory of the Navsari Agricultural University, Navsari are presented graphically in Figure 1.
+The area is located under the South Gujarat Heavy Rainfall Zone I, AES – III, and receives an average annual rainfall of 1600 mm, entirely from the south–west monsoon.
+The meteorological data for important weekly weather parameters, such as maximum and minimum temperatures, relative humidity, bright sunshine hours, and rainfall, during the experimental period (February to May 2022) obtained from the meteorological observatory of the Navsari Agricultural University, Navsari, are presented graphically in Figure 1.
 Monsoon commences at the second fortnight of June and lasts by end of September where July and August are months with heavy precipitation.
-During the time of crop growth, the range of maximum temperature from 30.6 °C to 39.5 °C and minimum temperature scaled from 13.4 °C to 27.7 °C was found.
-The highest RH found was during the month of March and lowest RH recorded was during April.
+During crop growth, the range of maximum temperatures was 30.6 °C to 39.5 °C, and the range of minimum temperatures was 13.4 °C to 27.7 °C. The highest RH was recorded in March, and the lowest was recorded in April.
 It was observed that the highest wind velocity 10.2 km hr-1 was recorded during the 21st standard week (24th – 30th May) and the lowest wind velocity 2.3 km hr-1 was recorded during the 7th standard week (22th – 28th February).
-The Bright Sunshine Hours (BSSH) ranged from 6.7 hrs/day in 21th standard week (24th – 30th May) to 8.8 hrs day-1 in 19th standard week (10th – 16th May) was available during the experimental period.
+The Bright Sunshine Hours (BSSH) ranged from 6.7 hrs/day in the 21st standard week (24th – 30th May) to 8.8 hrs/day in the 19th standard week (10th – 16th May) during the experimental period.

 Fig. 1: Graphical representation of mean weekly weather parameters for the cropping season (February to May 2022 )